rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/credentials_2.jpeg)

-13. On the next page the Email address field should auto populate with your Gogole accoutn email address
+13. On the next page the Email address field should auto populate with your Google account email address
 14. In the "Product name shown to users" enter:-

     ```